HOME | MEET JOAN & BOBBY | SITE MAP | E-MAIL JOAN |

 Yosef was educated.
 Part of his family was in Argentina.
 He lived in Beit Yakov in Nazareth.
 He opened a blacksmith shop in 1922 that is still in the family today.
 Burial: Mount of Olives, Askenazi Jews section.

 Interesting Anomaly: Yitzchak Isaac Safer named his eldest daughter (my grandmother) “Peshe” while his sister Peshe was still alive.
-We believe he must have named his daughter after the same woman his sister was named after.
+We believe he must have named his daughter after the same woman his sister was named after (possibly Itzka's wife?).

 Children of PESHE SAFER and YOSEF QUATINSKY are: